jmpevzla/fm-order-summary/README.md

 ### Continued development

-- better markup
+- Improve markup
-- to use SASS/SCSS
+- To use SASS/SCSS
-- better design fixed
+- Improve fit to design
-- better time from start to end.
+- Improve time from start to end.

 ### Useful resources

 - [W3Schools](https://www.w3schools.com) - This helped me for CSS custom property, flexbox and media queries.

-- [Stackoverflow](stackoverflow.com) - This is an amazing post for fix CSS problems.
+- [Stackoverflow](stackoverflow.com) - This site have amazing posts for fix CSS problems.

 ## Author